smcmahon/Products.PloneFormGen/Products/PloneFormGen/README.txt

 David Glick effectively has been co-maintainer for versions since 1.2.5.
 Thanks, David!

+Nenad Mancevic (Manca) added the widget toolbox and dramatically enhanced the quick edit mode for his Google Summer of Code 2010 project.
+Thanks to Manca and Google!

 See the CHANGES.txt file for the very long list of people who helped with particular features or bugs.